stephangriesel/telerik-blogs/how-to-select-a-react-datePicker.md

 > Finding a good datepicker for your application should be easy, but there are so many options out there and many things to take into consideration.

-Understanding what to look for and what features you can envision needing for your project will be very helpfulk and a good thing to think about up front when choosing your datepicker.
+Understanding what to look for and what features you can envision needing for your project will be very helpful and a good thing to think about up front when choosing your datepicker.

 ## Performance